Wonderful spicy chutney recipe from India. Goes great with Samosas or any rice dish. One of my personal favourites. But note, it is hot!

 - 90 grams Chilli Powder (less if you want a milder Kasundi)

 - Roughly chop up the tomatoes and set aside.

 - Puree ginger, garlic, and chillies with 200 ml. vinegar, set aside.

 - Heat oil and fry mustard, turmeric, cumin, and chilli powder, add pureed ingredients, cook 5 Minutes.

 - Add tomatoes, salt, rest of vinegar and sugar, bring to boil then simmer for 60-90 minutes.
 Kasundi is done when oil rises to the top and the mixture has thickened to the constancy of chutney.

 - Bottle in sterilised jars and seal with lids.

-further notesThis recipe does take a fair bit of time to make as there is a lot of preparation work and a fairly long cooking time.
-You will need to set aside at least four hours to make this recipe, however it makes enough to last our family for at least a year.
+As this recipe involves a lot of preparation work and a long cooking time.
+You will need to set aside at least three hours to make it, thought it makes enough to last our family for a year.